I am an historian of modern Britain with a particular interest in twentieth century constitutional and party politics.

 Between 2007 and 2011 the Scurrah Wainwright Trust funded my research into the history of the Liberal Party in the twentieth century, particularly to produce a biography of Richard Wainwright, former MP for the Colne Valley.

-In 2014 I was awarded a grant by the Joseph Rowntree Reform Trust examining the impact upon their image and fortunes of Liberal Democrat MPs at the 2015 general election of their party's participation in government.
+Between 2014 and 2015 I undertook a study supported by the Joseph Rowntree Reform Trust examining the impact upon their image and fortunes of Liberal Democrat MPs at the 2015 general election of their party's participation in government.
 The findings were published by the University of Birmingham in 2016 as 'Liberalism in Power'.

 I continue to write and research on Liberal politics and social history, and to broadcast and teach.